 - Difficulty opening and closing your jaw

-Your medical practitioner will examine your jaw, the joint and surrounding muscles to identify pain and listen for sounds during movement of the joint.
-X-rays are not usually needed unless the doctor suspects an underlying issue such as arthritis, which could be affecting your jaw.
+The medical practitioner will examine your jaw, the joint, and surrounding muscles to identify pain and listen for sounds while moving the joint.
+X-rays are not usually needed unless the practitioner suspects an underlying issue could be affecting your jaw, such as arthritis.

-The risk you face with TMJ and dizziness is the chance of falling and sustaining injuries while you're off-balance.
-Beyond that, the dizziness is merely a symptom and once the reason for your TMD is identified, your doctor will hopefully be able to treat the condition and all its symptoms.
+At worst, your TMJ disorder and dizziness put you at risk of falling and sustaining injuries while you're off-balance.
+Beyond that, the dizziness is merely a symptom.
+Once your physician or dentist identifies the cause of your TMD, they can work together to treat the condition and all of its symptoms.